-(AOHP Note: This posting combines a series of four articles which appeared in The Asheville Times from October 20-23, 1943.)
+(This posting was edited from a combined series of four articles which appeared in The Asheville Times from Oct.
+20-23, 1943.)

 Asheville, N.C.—A Buncombe County jury on Thursday afternoon cleared the Reverend Lucius Bunyan Compton, former head of Eliada Orphanage, of charges growing out of an investigation into alleged misconduct toward young girls in the institution.